ngessner/ecomm-shop-front/README.md

-# **BLOG WEBSITE**
+# **ECOMM WEBSITE**

 ### README:
 - Author: Nathan Gessner
-- Last Updated: 10/27/24
+- Last Updated: 11/3/24

-• A blog website with the ability to create, delete, and view posts, all dynamically expanding for user experience.
+• An Ecomm website with the ability to create, delete, and view posts, all dynamically expanding for user experience.

+• Includes full backend CRUD functionality.

 ### CONTACT: